barseghyanartur/django-rest-framework-tricks/docs/index.rst

 - ``pages``: ``IntegerField``
 - ``stock_count``: ``IntegerField``

-In our REST API, we want to split serializer into parts using nested serializers and have the following structure:
+In our REST API, we want to split the Book serializer into parts using nested serializers to have the following structure:

 .. code-block:: json